Human Impact

 The High Cost of Cheap Clothes: Fast Fashion Waste

-Did you know that World Cleanup Day is March 31, 2025?
-It’s a day when people around the world come together to clean up trash, including plastic and fashion waste, and help protect the environment.
+Happy Earth Month!
+This is a time when people around the world come together to clean up trash, including plastic and fashion waste, and help protect the environment.
 We often hear about plastic pollution and food waste, but what about fashion?
 Believe it or not, the fashion industry is a huge polluter.
 And Fast fashion is the worst of all.
 The Shocking Truth About Fast Fashion Every year, manufacturers produce over 100 BILLION pieces of low-cost clothing.
 Many of these clothes contain harmful chemicals and harm the environment.
-The Environmental Cost of Fast Fashion Fast fashion is a major problem for our planet.…
+The Environmental Cost of Fast Fashion Fast fashion is a major problem for our planet.
+Here’s how: It’s a carbon monster – the…

 -